VWO Logo

 Keywords with high “top of page bids” typically reflect keywords that have high “commercial intent.”
 Companies are willing to pay a lot of money for each click, which means these keywords likely have a high percentage of searchers actively looking to purchase a product or service.

-When a user searches for “what is a CRM?”
+When a user searches for “What is a CRM?”
 They are just looking for information.
-If they search for “best CRM for small businesses,” they are actively looking for a product.
+If they search for the “best CRM for small businesses,” they are actively looking for a product.

 That’s an example of a keyword with high commercial intent.